-Capability is not the same as confidence
+Capability is not the same as clarity

 AI teams often evaluate product quality from the inside out.
 Does the model return a good answer?
 Does the agent complete the task?
 Does the workflow produce the intended result?